-The Sector will exceed its ACE only if one or more members overharvest their Harvest Share, as (subject to the provisions of Section 7.1, above) the Sector's ACE, less the Reserve, is fully distributed to the Members as their Harvest Shares.
-A Member's overharvest of its Harvest Share would be a breach of this Agreement for which a Member would be liable for damages.
-Because each incident of ACE overharvest would constitute a separate violation of the Amendment 16 regulations, and because each such incident would be treated as a prior violation by NMFS for purposes of determining appropriate fines, penalties and forfeitures in connection with a subsequent violation, the damages suffered by the Sector as a result of an overharvest by one or more Members that resulted in the Sector overharvesting its ACE would be consequential and irreparable.
+The Sector will exceed its ACE only if one or more members over harvest their Harvest Share, as (subject to Section 8.1, above) the Sector's ACE, less the Reserve, is fully distributed to the Members as their Harvest Shares.
+A Member's over harvest of its Harvest Share would be a breach of this Agreement for which a Member would be liable for damages.
+Because each incident of ACE over harvest would constitute a separate violation of the Amendment 16 regulations, and because each such incident would be treated as a prior violation by NMFS for purposes of determining appropriate fines, penalties and forfeitures in connection with a subsequent violation, the damages suffered by the Sector as a result of an over harvest by one or more Members that resulted in the Sector over harvesting its ACE would be consequential and irreparable.